bonitasoft/bonita-doc/md/lifecycle-and-profiles.md

 ## Application creation phase

 During this phase, the business analyst specifies the processes that are in the application and [creates the process diagrams](diagram-overview.md).
 The application developer takes the specification of each process and creates a running process, adding forms, scripts or Java code if required.
 Each process is tested and debugged.
-It can also be evaluated using simulations.
 When a process is complete, it is exported ready for deployment.

 This phase needs only the Bonita BPM Studio component of Bonita BPM.
 See the [Bonita BPM Studio installation overview](bonita-bpm-studio-installation.md) for details of how to install Bonita BPM Studio for process creation.